Gorch Fock training ship

 About the Kit

-I also discovered that this ship has been a popular modeling subject since the early plastic kit era in the 1950s.
-This detailed replica of a traditional German sailing vessel captured the elegance and craftsmanship of historical maritime engineering, giving rise to many iterations of models.
-It was adopted by Heller and Revell in the 1980s to create a detailed kit with some 700 parts - ideal for advanced users.
+I also discovered that this ship has been a popular modelling subject since the early plastic kit era in the 1950s.
+This detailed replica of a traditional German sailing vessel captured the elegance and fine engineering of historical maritime construction, giving rise to many iterations of models.
+It was adopted by Heller and Revell in the 1980s to create a detailed kit with some 700 parts - quite challenging.
 Revell re-issued several re-boxed sets in the 2000s with 1:150 to 1:350 scales.

 My Journey with This Build